Hearing Aids and Appliances

 Travel

 We don't cover loss or damage during overseas travel.
-So if you're taking the item outside the country you live in, ensure it’s covered by travel insurance.
+If you're taking the item outside the country you live in, make sure it’s covered by travel insurance.

 How to apply